 Strategies in Deal Origination

 Deal origination involves pitching buyers, generating leads, and managing relationships with intermediaries.
-For an investment firm to succeed in identifying investment opportunities, it must possess a wide network of contacts and good reputation, and establish itself as a credible investment partner.
+For an investment firm to succeed in identifying investment opportunities, it must possess a wide network of contacts and a good reputation, and establish itself as a credible investment partner.

 Investment firms use different strategies to source new deals.
 One strategy is to work with a team of deal sourcing specialists with vast experience in managing the deal origination process.
 The specialists work on a contract basis and are compensated based on their success in generating new leads.

 Alternatively, investment firms may establish an in-house deal sourcing team to oversee the deal process.
 The in-house team comprises experienced finance professionals who have previously achieved success in the field, and who are hired on a full-time basis to generate new leads for the company.